Trail descriptions in and around the San Francisco Bay Area

 Fifield-Cahill Ridge

-A fire-road ride you can do by reservation only, on a very scenic trail along the Peninsula that you don't normally get to see.
+A fire-road ride you can do by reservation only, on a fairly easy trail along the Peninsula that you don't normally get to see.

 Fun